-Over the last two years, we have seen the use of Predictive Data Models rise and become one of our most utilized solutions for both offline and online marketing campaigns.
-Industry wide, these models have become a standard across companies of all sizes and industries.
+We have seen the use of the Predictive Data Model rise and become one of our most utilized solutions for both offline and online marketing campaigns.
+Industry-wide, these models have become a standard across companies of all sizes and industries.

-1. What Is the Goal of the Model?
+1. What Is the Goal of the Predictive Data Model?

 - Acquisition — Is your business goal to acquire new customers, and therefore find like prospects that have a similar profile and buying habits as your existing customers?

 - Campaign Optimization — Do you have an upcoming marketing campaign – whether retention, engagement-driven, or other – that you would like optimize for response and ROI while at the same time cutting costs?

 - Winback/Reactivation — Would you like to target the former customers that are most likely to convert back to active, paying customers?

 2. What Metrics Will Determine the Success of the Predictive Data Model?